 FOR PREGNANT WOMEN + NEW MOTHERS – knowing the latest information is useful

-FOR ADULTS – prioritising self-care and self-compassion is crucial too
+FOR INFANT MENTAL HEALTH WORKERS (+ ALL HELPING PROFESSIONALS) – prioritising self-care and self-compassion is crucial too

 Australian mindfulness organisation, Smiling Mind, has launched Thrive Inside: a special initiative to help people stay calm and healthy in the physical constraints of their home, while remaining calm and healthy inside their mind.